-As you create your proposal, please note that our programs and courses may serve pre-college, visiting undergraduates, and JHU undergraduate audiences.
-All course proposals must be submitted to your sponsoring department.
+As you create your course offering, please note that our programs and courses may serve pre-college, visiting undergraduates, and JHU undergraduate audiences.

 Each course needs a complete syllabus written using the approved template.
 The Office of Summer and Intersession Programs can provide you with the template if needed.
 Please submit a copy of your final syllabus to Andrea Abiamiri before posting it to your course section in Blackboard.

 The Krieger School of Arts and Sciences is serviced by the Johns Hopkins Barnes & Noble bookstore.
 The bookstore offers competitive pricing, new and used books, and buybacks.
 One of the important points in helping to ensure textbook affordability is providing your book information as early as possible.
 Please include book information in your welcome email to your students.

 You have several options for placing your textbook order:

 – Confirm your Summer at Hopkins textbook choice (if any) by emailing firstname.lastname@example.org.

 – Email the textbook order form to email@example.com 6 to 8 weeks before the class starts.

 If you are NOT ordering textbooks, please notify the book center at firstname.lastname@example.org so you can be taken off their missing order list.

 Summer at Hopkins online courses and programs are delivered through Johns Hopkins Blackboard, the university’s learning management system.
 More information is available within the “Instructor Resources” section below.